-Tomorrow morning, I strongly suggest you find a live video feed of the Tour of Flanders.
+This Sunday I strongly suggest you find a live video feed of the Tour of Flanders.
 It’s always a race worth watching, and if watching the Ronde van Vlaanderen doesn’t inspire you to get out there and put in a storming Sunday ride, I don’t know what will.
-I raced Flanders with 7-Eleven, and it was brutally hard.
+I raced Flanders with 7-Eleven and it was brutally hard.
 It still is, and it always will be.
-But as you watch the Tour of Flanders, there are some lessons you can take away and use for your own performance.
+But as you watch the Tour of Flanders, and Paris-Roubaix the following weekend, there are some lessons you can take away and use for your own performance.

 Let the distance and terrain take their toll

-The Tour of Flanders is 256 kilometers this year, including 17 climbs and seven sections of cobblestones.
+The Tour of Flanders is 264 kilometers this year, including nearly 20 hard climbs and brutal sections of cobblestones.
 Even if you’re the strongest rider in the race, you don’t have to be the strongest rider in every kilometer.
 Don’t waste your energy trying to split the field in the first 50km when the climbs and cobblestones will do it for you by the 150th.
 Even in local and regional racing, riders make the mistake of attacking when everyone is still fresh.
 That’s like trying to break a green branch.
 Wait until those branches are dry and brittle, and then break them with a single strike.

 The better you’re feeling, the less you should do